saumanarsad/saumanarsad/README.md

 ## 🚀 What I Do

 At Dubizzle Labs, my role involves architecting backend systems, optimizing database interactions, and ensuring seamless integration with frontend services.
-Recently, I've been diving deep into **Filament PHP**, and even opened a [public issue](link-to-issue) in its repository to contribute to its improvement.
+Recently, I've been diving deep into **Filament PHP**, and also opened a [public issue](https://github.com/filamentphp/filament/issues/13598) in its repository to contribute to its improvement.

 ## 🛠️ My Tech Stack